erwinel/ServiceNowClientDev/README.md

 Dev Environment Setup
 ---------------------

-This solution was developed using Visual Studio Code.
+This solution was originally developed using Visual Studio Code and is being converted so it can be used in Visual Studio as well.

 The npm package manager (https://npmjs.com) and (VS Code extension eg2.vscode-npm-script) is required for building and package maintenance.